 Here at Billings Farm & Museum it is our priority to make sure the well-being of our guests and our staff is safeguarded.
-We follow guidance from the State of Vermont and the CDC to determine our protocols.
+For the continued safety of our staff and guests, it is our current policy that all guests over the age of 2 are required to wear a face covering in all indoor spaces.

 Core Safety Pillars